BobRay/UpgradeMODX/readme.md

  It's always a good idea to back up your site before clicking on the Install button.
 If downloading the files succeeds and setup fails, your site may be broken.

-This package was inspired by the work of a number of people and I have borrowed some of their code.
-Dmytro Lukianenko (dmi3yy) is the original author of the MODX install script.
-Susan Sottwell, Inreti, Zaigham Rana, frischnetz, and AgelxNash, also contributed and I'd like to thank all of them for laying the groundwork.